 The Corporate operating segment consists of costs associated with the Company's distribution center, sales and marketing, information systems, engineering, materials management, manufacturing planning, finance, budgeting, human resources, other general and administrative costs and interest expense.
 The revenues generated from the Corporate operating segment represent certain direct sales made by the Company directly from its distribution center.
 The products sold by this operating segment are the same products rented and sold by the US and Canadian Rental and Cleaning reporting segment.
 In the table below, no assets or capital expenditures are presented for the Corporate operating segment because no assets are allocated to this operating segment in the information reviewed by the chief executive officer.
-However, depreciation and amortization expense related to certain assets are reflected in income from operations and income before income taxes for the Corporate operating segment.
-The assets that give rise to this depreciation and amortization are included in the total assets of the US and Canadian Rental and Cleaning reporting segment as this is how they are tracked and reviewed by the Company.
-The majority of expenses accounted for within the Corporate segment relate to costs of the US and Canadian Rental and Cleaning segment, with the remainder of the costs relating to the Specialty Garment and First Aid segments.
+However, depreciation and amortization expense related to certain assets are reflected in income from operations and income before income taxes for the Corporate operating segment as this is how they are tracked and reviewed by the Company.
+The majority of expenses accounted for within the Corporate segment relate to costs of the US and Canadian Rental and Cleaning segment of the costs relating to the Specialty Garment and First Aid segments.